hlk-1135/object-CXR/README.md

 ## Annotation

 ## Evaluation
-We use two metrics to evaluate the classification and localization performance of foreign objects detection on chest X-rays: Area Under Curve (AUC) and Free-Response ROC Curve (FROC).
+We use two metrics to evaluate the classification and localization performance of foreign objects detection on chest X-rays: Area Under Curve (AUC) and  Free-response Receiver Operating Characteristic (FROC).

 ### Classification
 For the test dataset, each algorithm is required to generate a `classification.csv` file in the format below: